VijayarajParamasivam/Stock-Market-API/README.md

 # Stock-Market-API

 ## Overview
-A comprehensive API for real-time stock market data with predictive analytics.
+A comprehensive API wrapper for real-time stock market data with predictive analytics on future stock prices using Yfinance API.

 ## Features
 - Real-time stock data